Let’s face it, if given the choice, most people would want to skip the medical exam portion of the life insurance buying process.

 When shopping for life insurance, you want to make sure you’re getting the best value regarding coverage amount and what you’re paying for it.
 After all, you want to know that your loved ones have adequate financial protection since that’s the reason you buy life insurance in the first place.

 If you’re eligible for medically underwritten term life insurance, it’s typically your best option for both high coverage amounts and affordability.
-Plus, the good news is: now qualified, healthy applicants up to the age of 45 can skip the medical exam and purchase medically underwritten coverage via our InstantTerm process.
+Plus, the good news is: now some qualified, healthy applicants may be able to skip the medical exam via the InstantTerm process.
+[Keep in mind that: issuance of the policy or payment of benefits may depend upon the answers given in the application and the truthfulness thereof.]